-THz platform
+THz Platform

 In recent years, the THz Platform has been used to carry out national projects (ANR projects, regional projects, industrial contracts) as well as the following international programs (European and International Projects):